groonga/fluent-plugin-groonga/README.md

 ## License

-LGPL 2.1.
+LGPL 2.1 or later.
 See doc/text/lgpl-2.1.txt for details.

 (Kouhei Sutou has a right to change the license including contributed patches.)